ramblingsofadev/docs/dependency-injection.md

 $userService = $container->resolve(UserService::class);
 ```

-The container will scan `UserService::__construct()`, see the `IUserRepository` parameter, and either check to see if it has a binding or attempt to auto-wire an instance of it if possible.
+The container will scan `UserService::__construct()`, see the `IUserRepository` parameter, and check to see if it has a binding.
+If it doesn't, it will attempt to auto-wire an instance of it if possible.

 > **Note:** A parameter with `mixed` type cannot be auto-wired as anything other than a primitive value.

-> **Note:** The container will attempt to auto-wire union types, eg `string|Closure`, using the left-most type first, and only on failure will the container attempt to use the next left-most type.
+Also, the container will attempt to auto-wire union types, eg `string|Closure`, using the left-most type first, and only on failure will the container attempt to use the next left-most type.

 <h2 id="binders">Binders</h2>

 A binder is a simple class that registers bindings to the container for a particular area of your domain.
-For example, you might have a binder called `UserBinder` to centralize all the bindings related to your user domain via the `bind()` method.
+For example, you might have a binder called `UserBinder` to centralize all the bindings related to your user domain.

 ```php
 use Aphiria\DependencyInjection\Binders\Binder;